sharpstef/iot-foosball/README.md

 ## Getting the Code Running
 This is a demo application so the bulk of the code is a series of Node-RED flows.
 We recommend running this application in Bluemix, but you can easily run it in any environment with Cloudant(CouchDB) and Node-RED.

-Refer to the extended [documentation](http://slkaczma.github.io/iot-foosball/) for more information on the nodes, flows, and setting up the hardware for the table.
+Before you start to implement please review the instructions and bugs at our documentation page: http://slkaczma.github.io/iot-foosball

 #### Key Components
 1. [**Node-RED**](https://github.com/node-red/node-red) - The app runs Node-RED embedded in an Express application.
 Refer to server.js.